-Mandatory Assessment Training for Experts (MAT) to ensure that assessment is of high quality, professional and conforms to the rules and procedures, is to be conducted immediately before the Competition (C-4 to C-1).
+Mandatory Assessment Training for Experts (MAT) comprises both training and testing to ensure that assessment is of high quality, professional, and conforms to the rules and procedures, is to be conducted immediately before the Competition (C-4 to C-1).
 The training comprises

-- Briefings on assessment and marking, their management, organization and expectations - Tests of Experts' expertise in areas of the occupation deemed to require that expertise - Tests of Experts' understanding and capacity to assess and mark to international standards, including by accurate interpretation of benchmarks and descriptors
+- Briefings on assessment and marking, their management, organization, and expectations - Tests of Experts' expertise in areas of the occupation deemed to require that expertise - Tests of Experts' understanding and capacity to assess and mark to international standards, including by accurate interpretation of benchmarks and descriptors

-11.5 Marking scheme
+11.5 Marking Scheme

-The Marking Scheme sets down the criteria by which a Test Project is assessed based on the Standards Specification in the Technical Description.
+The Marking Scheme sets down the criteria by which a Test Project is assessed based on the WorldSkills Occupational Standards in the Technical Description.